ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

-Regardless of whether an activation is synchronous or asynchronous, the invocation of the Action can be blocking or non-blocking.
+Regardless of whether an activation is synchronous or asynchronous, the invocation of the action can be blocking or non-blocking.

 ### JavaScript global whisk object removed

-The global object `whisk` has been removed; migrate your nodejs Actions to use alternative methods.
+The global object `whisk` has been removed; migrate your nodejs actions to use alternative methods.
 For the functions `whisk.invoke()` and `whisk.trigger()`, use the already installed client library [openwhisk](https://www.npmjs.com/package/openwhisk).
 For the `whisk.getAuthKey()`, you can get the API key value from the environment variable `__OW_API_KEY`.
 For the `whisk.error()`, you can return a rejected Promise (that is, Promise.reject).